fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

  * **docker stack deploy --compose-file docker-compose.yml placeholders**

   <img src="../ressources/homepage_dev.png">

+  And voila !
+The placeholders have been correctly update.

 # Second Deployment : Update to PRODUCTION environment

 Update only this line in your docker-compose.yml file :

    - PLACEHOLDERSKIT_CONSUL-ENDPOINT-ENVIRONMENT=/MyApplication/COMMON,/MyApplication/**PROD**

+Re-execute the command for updating automatically our stack and see the result !:
+ * **docker stack deploy --compose-file docker-compose.yml placeholders**

   <img src="../ressources/homepage_prod.png">